mlevit/aws-auto-cleanup/app/README.md

 ### Settings

-The settings table contains all key-value pair settings used by Auto Cleanup during runtime.
+The settings table contains several key-value pairs records including `version`, `general`, `services`, and `regions`.

 #### Version

-Version is used to inform Auto Cleanup if new settings exist in the default data file that should be loaded into DynamoDB.
-If the version number present in the default data file is greater than the version number stored in the DynamoDB table, the load will commence.
+Version number of the settings.
+If the version number within the `app/src/data/auto-cleanup-settings.json` file is greater than in the database, the settings will be refreshed.

 | Key     | Value |
 | ------- | ----- |